mStybowski/netguru-recruitment-task/auth-service/README.md

 ## Example request

-To authorize user call the auth service using for example `curl`.
+To authorize the user call the auth service using for example `curl`.
 I assume that the auth service is running of the default port `3000`.

 Request